 This document contains information which is essential to the administration of the OSPI-Developed assessment for social studies and educational technology.
-This assessment is an ideal culminating project for the study of how technology affects the way people live.
+This assessment is an ideal culminating project for the study of multiple cultures.
 Developed by teachers in Washington State, the assessment is designed to measure learning of selected standards for social studies and educational technology.